-It's Stage 3 of the race - the final stage - which will sweep into Sheffield on the last day of the Tour weekend, Sunday 30th April.
+It's Stage 3 of the race - the final stage, which they're calling The Yorkshire Terrier - which will sweep into Sheffield on the last day of the Tour weekend, Sunday 30th April.
 Riders will follow a 194.5km route from Bradford to Fox Valley in Sheffield, taking in the delights of Bolton Abbey, Saltaire, the Dales and Holmfirth before embarking on a gruelling final straight in and around Stocksbridge.
 This 22km finishing circuit includes than four categorised climbs at Deepcar, the fantastically-named Wigtwizzle, Ewden Height and Midhopestones before the race reaches its climax at Fox Valley.
 It's sure to rival the highs and lows of Cote de Bradfield and Cote de Jenkin Road in 2014.

 If you think you're tough enough to ride the Tour de Yorkshire route yourself, why not register for the sportive on Sunday 30th April which is now open to riders.
 Based in Sheffield in the Fox Valley, the Maserati Tour de Yorkshire Ride features long, medium and short routes plus a women's cycletta, meaning there's a race for every level of serious road cyclist.

 Whether you're planning on taking part or simply spectating, keep checking back here for updates on this year's race action.
 Expect great things, high drama and a warm Sheffield welcome as the outdoor city gears up for the return of the Tour.